-I was educated at The Ohio State University (BA 2000) and Johns Hopkins University, where I completed a joint PhD in The Humanities Center and History of Art (2009).
-My doctoral work included several years as a Foreign Scholar in Residence at the École Normale Supérieure, Paris (2004-06) and was supported by generous grants and fellowships from the Mellon Foundation (2000-01), the Terra Foundation for American Art (2004), and the Center for Advanced Study in the Visual Arts, National Gallery of Art, Washington (2005-07).
+I was educated at The Ohio State University (2000) and the Johns Hopkins University, where I completed a joint PhD in The Humanities Center and History of Art (2008).
+My doctoral work included two years as a Foreign Scholar in Residence at the École Normale Supérieure, Paris (2004-06) and was supported by generous grants and fellowships from the Mellon Foundation (2000-01), the Terra Foundation for American Art (2004), and the Center for Advanced Study in the Visual Arts (2005-07).
 Before joining the faculty of Johns Hopkins in 2013, I held a Postdoctoral Research Fellowship at Princeton University (2008-10), an ACLS-Mellon New Faculty Fellowship at the University of Chicago (2010-12), and an Assistant Professorship at Emory University (2012-13).
-In 2010, I curated a double exhibition of Hantaï’s work for the Galerie Jean Fournier, Paris, and the Paul Kasmin Gallery, New York, and wrote the accompanying catalogue, Simon Hantaï (2010).
-I am a frequent contributor to Artforum.
+Additional post-doctoral awards include visiting fellowships at Eikones—Center for the Theory and History of the Image, at the University of Basel, and at the Sterling and Francine Clark Art Institute (both 2015-16).